 To make the tags, I got out my Silhouette.
 I found a great circle tag from the Silhouette store and loved the way the LD Petticoat Twist font looked for these.
-I used the printing instructions found on the Silhouette FAQ page.
+I used the print and cut instructions found on the Silhouette FAQ page.

 To do this without the Silhouette, you can type up tags in Word and cut them out using a circle template and hole punch.